 What are the complications of heavy periods?

-As well as the discomfort and inconvenience that result from heavy periods, they can also cause long-term anaemia which, left untreated, can lead to more serious problems, such as heart and lung problems and pregnancy complications.
+As well as the discomfort and inconvenience that result from heavy periods, they can also cause long-term anaemia which, left untreated, can lead to more serious problems, such as heart and lung problems.

 What causes heavy periods?